dead-claudia/thallium/docs/api/reflect.md

 reflect.root()
 ```

 Check if this is a root test.
-This is true at the global scope and for any result of `reflect.base()`, but false elsewhere.
+This is true at the global scope and for any result of `t.base()`, but false elsewhere.

 <a id="runnable"></a>
 ## reflect.runnable()